Dean College is committed to providing quality education at a reasonable cost.

 The Massachusetts Gilbert Grant is awarded to full-time students who meet the criteria of the Massachusetts State Grant.
 Award amounts range from $1000-$1500 per academic year.
 The Gilbert Grant is contingent upon fund availability and is awarded on an appeal basis.

-Additionally, Vermont and Pennsylvania currently allows students to use state grant funds from their home state to attend schools in Massachusetts.
+Additionally, Vermont and Pennsylvania currently allow students to use state grant funds from their home state to attend schools in Massachusetts.
 We recommend you contact your state agency for more information.